 In the recent years, the topic child pornography has often been the focus of many discussions around the Internet.
 This prompted several critics to condemn the Internet as a criminal medium.
 This is not true, as the situation today shows that the Internet has found its way into universities, offices, schools and families.
-It has become a part of our daily life, and many people use its positive aspects in their leisure times and iobs.
+It has become a part of our daily life, and many people use its positive aspects in their leisure times and jobs.
+In the meantime, the major part of the population could no longer imagine living without the Internet.

 Nevertheless, especially pictures of child molestation on the Internet have shocked many people.
-Thus, a new legislation that punishes child pornography was established within a short time.
 But not everything that looks like child pornography at first glance can be regarded as a criminal offence.